mtszkarbowiak/ktl/README.md

 ### 4. Iterators

 - 4.1.
 Collections provide two types of iterators: STL-style and enumerators (C#-style).
 - 4.2.
-Enumerators are NOT re-enterant, making them singificantly simpler to implement, [and more importantly, to use](https://www.youtube.com/watch?v=49ZYW4gHBIQ&t=3414s) than [ranges](https://en.cppreference.com/w/cpp/ranges).
+Enumerators are NOT re-enterant, making them significantly simpler to implement, [and more importantly, to use](https://www.youtube.com/watch?v=49ZYW4gHBIQ&t=3414s) than [ranges](https://en.cppreference.com/w/cpp/ranges).
 This also makes them more similar to LINQ in C# (or Rust iterators).
 - 4.3.
 STL-style iterators must obey the STL iterator concept to enable STL algorithms.
 - 4.4.
 Enumerators provide simple API: `operator(bool)` for end condition, `operator++()` for moving to the next element and `operator*()` for accessing the current element.
 - 4.5.
 Enumerators provide an enumeration space hints, so more advanced queries can predict number of elements: `Hint() -> struct IterHint{ Min; Max; }`.
 This reduces the need for dynamic memory allocation.

-## V. Aknowledgements
+## V. Acknowledgements

 Created by Mateusz Karbowiak 2024